crytic/building-secure-contracts/program-analysis/echidna/advanced/interacting-with-offchain-data-via-ffi.md

 This example will show how to create a simple call to an external executable, passing some values as parameters, and read its output.
 Keep in mind that the return values of the called program should be an abi-encoded data chunk that can be later decoded via `abi.decode()`.
 No newlines are allowed in the return values.

 Before digging into the example, there's something else to keep in mind: When interacting with external processes, you will need to convert from Solidity data types to string, to pass values as arguments to the off-chain executable.
-You can use the [crytic/properties](https://github.com/crytic/properties) helpers for converting.
+You can use the [crytic/properties](https://github.com/crytic/properties) `toString` [helpers](https://github.com/crytic/properties/blob/main/contracts/util/PropertiesHelper.sol#L447) for converting.

 For the example we will be creating a python example script that returns a random `uint256` value and a `bytes32` hash calculated from an integer input value.
 This doesn't represent a "useful" use case, but will be enough to show how the `ffi` cheatcode is used.
 Finally, we won't perform sanity checks for data types or values, we will just assume the input data will be correct.

-(This script was tested with Python 3.11, Web3 6.0.0 and eth-abi 4.0.0.
-Some functions had different names in prior versions of the libraries)
+This script was tested with Python 3.11, Web3 6.0.0 and eth-abi 4.0.0.
+Some functions had different names in prior versions of the libraries.

 ```python
 import sys